rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

 ```
 scontrol show partition <partition_name>
 ```
 If AllowAccount is set to All then it is a shared partition available to all users.
-Otherwise, it is an institutional or private partition and one of your groups must match the AllowAccounts field to have access to that partition.
+Otherwise, it is an institutional or private partition and one of your groups must match the AllowAccounts field in order to submit SLURM jobs to that partition.

 <!-- === "MidwayR"
       | Partition | Nodes  | CPUs | CPU Type  | GPUs | GPU Type| Total Memory| Time Limit | Local Scratch | Nodelist     |